asc-csa/Data-Conversion/WINDII/README.md

 The summary files were produced using the windii.py script, which contains documentation within the code.
 The validity of the summary files has been tested and a more detailed description of the validation process can be found in the validation.txt file.
 In short, the validity test consists in choosing a random "point" among the original data and then we verify that this point exists in the summary file and that it is exactly the same.
 This test is performed several thousand times to ensure a high rate of validity.
 Summary files all passed these tests with a 100% success rate.

+To run the script x.py you need to make sure there is **a folder named "temp" directly in the same folder as x.py** and then run the line

+`python x.py`

+In the terminal.

 An example of the usefulness of these summary files is the simple creation of graphics like this:
 ![O1D_FD_Volume Emission Rate_altitude ](https://user-images.githubusercontent.com/56747050/130168857-6e294c07-1f18-4e49-8137-cfc2a49c275d.png)